Woodbury, Middlebury and Southbury, CT

 EAT: Locals also recommend

-Market Place Kitchen and Bar, Carlito’s of Woodbury, The Olive Tree, and John’s Café, which has won over no less than jaded New Yorkers.
+Market Place Kitchen and Bar, Carlito’s of Woodbury, and John’s Café, which has won over no less than jaded New Yorkers.

 Curtis House Inn, Woodbury CT